 Piriformis syndrome causes pain in the buttock which may radiate down the leg.
 It is due to the sciatic nerve being impinged by a tight piriformis muscle deep in the buttocks.
+Overuse and tight adductor muscles can cause the nerve to be impinged and make the buttock painful.
+Resting, icing and stretching can help ease the pain, with strengthening exercises helping once the pain has gone.

 Treatment involves reducing the painful symptoms then rehabilitating the muscle with strengthening and stretching exercises.